bengreatrix/cops_and_robbers_project/README_template.md

 *Also, what challenges did you face, and how did you overcome these?
 Be specific.*

+We now have a solid understanding of editing urdf files for models, subscribing/publishing to topics, setting up networks, and writing logic for turtlebots.
+We learned techniques such as creating state machines, spinning code, and using callbacks.

 ---

 ## Future Work

 *If a student from next year's class wants to build upon your project, what would you suggest they do?
 What suggestions do you have to help get them started (e.g., are there particular Websites they should check out?).*

+If a student wanted to imrove upon this project, some suggestions are as follows:
+- Improve the speed at which the program runs
+- improve upon the ## and ## script that the Copbot uses so that it is better at pursuing the Robber
+- Make the program more user friendly (i.e. encorporate everything into one launch file)
+- Build a map for the copbot so it can autonomsly pursue the robber in the complex area

 ---